OpenMx/OpenMx/docs/source/TwoModelStylesTwoDataStyles.rst

             name="expCov",
         )

 The following sections describe OpenMx examples in detail beginning with regression, factor analysis, time series analysis, multiple group models, including twin models, and analysis using definition variables.
-Again each is presented in both path and matrix styles and where relevant, contrasting data from covariance matrices versus raw data input are also illustrated.
+Each is presented in both path and matrix styles and where relevant, contrasting data input from covariance matrices versus raw data input are also illustrated.
 Additional examples will be added as they are implemented in OpenMx.